Awards & Honors

 In May 2016, Malcolm was drafted by the New England Patriots, and in February 2017 he became a Super Bowl Champion as a wide receiver for the New England Patriots.
 Upon his return to Georgia, Malcolm received an Accommodation from the State of Georgia and a “Key to City of Valdosta, GA” for his work on and off the professional football field.
 In April 2017, Malcolm was honored at the 20th Anniversary of the President’s Summit for America’s Future and the America’s Promise Alliance Gala as the recipient of the Promise Hero Award for his contributions to America's Youth.

-Recently, Malcolm was the recipient of the Pinnacle Award from The International Dyslexia Association for his contributions to all individuals who struggle with dyslexia and other related reading differences so that they may have richer, more robust lives.
+In November 2017, Malcolm was the recipient of the Pinnacle Award from The International Dyslexia Association for his contributions to all individuals who struggle with dyslexia and other related reading differences so that they may have richer, more robust lives.
 He also received the Youth Literacy Award from the National Read to a Child Organization for his support of youth literacy.